Michael MacDonald’s life has been shaped by resilience, public service, and a deep commitment to community.

 In 2015, Michael and his husband — a Ventura County native born and raised in Oxnard with family in Santa Paula — returned home to invest in the community they love.
 After a brief period away while his husband completed law school, they returned permanently in 2022 when Michael became the City Clerk for the City of San Buenaventura.

 As Ventura’s City Clerk, Michael leads a growing department overseeing elections, public records, transparency systems, and governance reform.
 His work has improved public access to government, modernized city processes, and strengthened election integrity.
-Michael previously served as Assistant City Clerk for the City of Berkeley and as Chair of the Oakland Public Ethics Commission.
+Michael previously served as Assistant City Clerk for the Cities of Berkeley and Port Hueneme, and as Chair of the Oakland Public Ethics Commission.

 As a District Representative for two California State Senators, Michael handled constituent casework, helping residents navigate housing challenges, healthcare issues, permits, and unresponsive agencies.
 He also co-founded the Diversity Collective Ventura County Community Resource Center, helping establish the county’s first LGBTQ community center in over a decade and restore rapid HIV/AIDS testing services.